 7. Immune System

 70–80 of your immune function takes place in the gut.
 Therefore, no other mechanism in the body can have a greater impact on your immune function and overall health.
-When you support your body with beneficial bacteria—via kombucha, gut-healthy foods, or proven probiotic supplements—you’re bolstering your body’s ability to stay healthy.
+When you support your body with beneficial bacteria—via kombucha, gut-healthy foods, or a proven probiotic supplement—you’re bolstering your body’s ability to stay healthy.

 8. Mental Health

 Probiotics lead to positive mood changes by improving brain function.
-Increased beneficial bacteria in your gut helps your body produce neurochemicals that relieve anxiety with B Vitamins such as:
+Increased beneficial bacteria in your gut helps your body produce neurochemicals that relieve anxiety with B vitamins such as: